Kodular/Documentation/docs/components/layout/general/form.md

 |:----:|:-------:|
 |boolean|False|

-When checked, there will be a vertical scrollbar on the screen, and the height of the application can exceed the physical height of the device.
-When unchecked, the application height is constrained to the height of the device.
+_When checked, there will be a vertical scrollbar on the screen, and the height of the application can exceed the physical height of the device.
+When unchecked, the application height is constrained to the height of the device._

 ### Show Lists As Json

-<small>Available as Advanced Property</small>
+<small>Available as ^^Advanced^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Form', 'Show Lists As Json')]]